Razer Ultrabook Rendered by Fox Renderfarm Won CES 2016 Award

 Baahubali deserves a high praise for financing such high budget on an fictional epic.
 From the breathtaking waterfalls to the extreme complicated rendering of Maahismati, its clear that extreme measures was put into efforts and devoted into rendering highly complicated sets as well as the exclusive environments.

 Baahubali is the answer to the world which Hollywood are not the only one can make Epic movies.
 Reuters gave a high praise of the movie "top-level entertaining movie and visual spectacle.”
 The guardian also commented: "this movie is absolutely worth watching and worth the price of ticket!"

-Rayvision as the partner of Makuta VFX, the joint cooperation on the Baahubali project was highly satisfactory.
+Rayvision as the render farm partner of Makuta VFX, the joint cooperation on the Baahubali project was highly satisfactory.
 Subhrojyoti Banerjee, the senior VFX artist of Makuta VFX mentioned that, “Rayvision have been very helpful to us during our crunch time on the feature, notably their production coordinator and technical directors.
 They were available 24/7 to assist in getting our renders out and solve any snags we faced during the complex file setups.
 The pricing structure offered to us was competitive for the quantity of work we were producing with render nodes being always available to us for use.”

-Rayvision as expert and probably one of the world’s largest render farms are eager to work with any production houses to produce top quality special-effects as well as animations.
+Rayvision as cloud rendering expert and probably one of the world’s largest render farms are eager to work with any production houses to produce top quality special-effects as well as animations.
 We will ensure our partner’s vision, with our expertise and super computing power on your desktop to help the world understand the stories you want to tell.

 RAYVISION Congratulates Michael Wakelam on Releasing the Successful Trailer for His New Film ‘Life of Bri’ n Chris’